-Frontastic's Continuous Integration (CI) works on the basis of trunk-based development which means that the
+Frontastic's Continuous Integration (CI) works based on trunk-based development which means that the

 master branch in GitHub always holds the version that will go into production next.
 So, the CI server only performs a full production build when you push to